aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/utilize-aspose-words-in-other-programming-languages/coldfusion-and-aspose-words-for-net/_index.md

 #### Invoke Static Methods

 Some methods in the Aspose.Words object model are static.
-For example, there is the FileFormatUtil.DetectFileFormat method that allows you to detect the original format of a file.
+For example, there is the FileFormatUtil.DetectFileFormat method that enables you to detect the original format of a file.

 **ColdFusion**